gtrev500/synthetic/README.md

 A sophisticated system for generating diverse, authentic-looking student essays for educational demonstrations.
 Uses multiple LLMs and a multi-dimensional diversity framework to create realistic essay corpora.

+## Purpose

+Originally created to seed an LMS course with synthetic data to create a demo Canvas environment for my presentation to educators on AI usage.
+There was no simple dataset of bulk, authentic looking student essays on single topics (I looked!).
+This projects aims to satisfy that gap and generate authentic-looking essays to populate a sandbox LMS environment.

 ## Features

 - **Multi-LLM Support**: Works with OpenAI, Anthropic, Google Gemini, and more via litellm